frizb/BloodHoundCustomQueries/README.md

 * Group Delegated DCOM
 * Constrained Delegation Privleges

-**Warning** this takes a LOONG time to run against a large dataset but create a great view of the Powerful Bloodhound data for further exploitation and reporting.
+**Warning** this takes a LOONG time (2+ hours in some cases) to run against a large dataset but create a great view of the Powerful Bloodhound data for further exploitation and reporting.

 ```
 usage: GetUsers.py [-h] [-contains CONTAINS] [-csv CSV] [-userlist USERLIST]